 Section 2.
 Student Speakers

 Section 2.1.
-Students speakers at school events and graduation ceremonies shall be selected using the following neutral criteria:
+Student speakers at school events and graduation ceremonies shall be selected using the following neutral criteria:

-**Note: schools should insert their own neutral criteria upon which they will select student speakers for school events and graduation ceremonies.
-For example, a neutral criteria for a graduation speaker would be grade point average.**
+Section 2.1.1.
+Using grade point average of 3.0 and absence of discipline for at least one full educational school year

 Section 2.2.
 Student speakers are prohibited from engaging in obscene, vulgar, offensively lewd, or indecent speech.